Introduction to exercise stress testing (treadmill test, exercise ECG)

 Patients with pacemakers always display secondary ST-T changes which also renders ischemia detection very difficult.
 Patients with pacemakers are not suitable for exercise ECG.

 Patients with left ventricular hypertrophy (LVH) may display secondary ST-T changes with ST elevations (V1, V2) and ST depressions (V5, V6, aVL, I).
 The ST depressions may exceed 1 mm on the resting ECG, which renders the exercise test less useful for detecting ischemia.
-If, however, the ST depressions are less than 1 mm, the exercise test may be usefull.
+If, however, the ST depressions are less than 1 mm, the exercise test may be useful.

 There are also patients with ST segment depressions on the resting ECG without any obvious explanation.
 As a general rule, if the ST depressions are <1 mm, then the exercise test may be useful.